transcultural

 Quest 1: Wisdom Web Read More »

-Quest 2: Golden Ratio
+Quest 2: The Golden Ratio

-• to promote intercultural communication, art forms and philosophies
+• to enhance intercultural communication and interaction

 Golden Ratio Playfulness — Board Games and Dialogue Tables